shilangyu/genetic.ts/README.md

 # Genetic.js

-A typescript library for genetic algorithms.
+A simple yet powerful and hackable Genetic Algorithm library.
 Handles your parent finding, crossover and mutation.
-Contains also some helpful functions to get you started.
+Contains also some helpful functions to get you started quick.

 - [configuration](#configuration)
 - [installation](#installation)